 - Vacuum-seal the Bag: Add the seasoned potatoes into a zip-lock bag and arrange in a single layer.
 I also added the sous vide weight to help weigh down the bag so that it won’t float in the water bath.
 (Make sure to arrange in one layer.
 If your bag is not large enough, use multiple bags).

-- Make sure the potatoes are fully submerged.
-You can add heavy kitchen items to weigh the bag down if necessary.
+- Leave the bag in the water bath.
+Make sure the potatoes are fully submerged.
+You can add heavy kitchen items to weigh the bag down if necessary, but make sure the seams are above water.

-- Sous Vide Cook the Potatoes: Place the bag in the warm water bath and cook for 1 hour.
+- Sous Vide Cook the Potatoes for 1 hour.

-- Sear the Potatoes: When the time goes off, take the bag out and remove the potatoes from the bag.
+- Sear the Potatoes: When the timer goes off, take the bag out and remove the potatoes from the bag.
 Pat dry with paper towels.
 (Wet surface will interfere with searing).

 - In a large skillet over medium-high heat, add the remaining 1/2 tablespoon olive oil.

-- Once hot, add the potatoes and fry for 3-4 minutes until browned, stirring occasionally.
+- Once hot, add the potatoes and fry for about 2 minutes until browned, stirring occasionally.
 Remove from skillet and transfer to a plate.

 - Season with more salt, pepper and optional chopped fresh parsley.